KarlaFloGuz08/python-api-challenge/README.md

 # Python-api-challenge

+## Part 1: WeatherPy
+In this deliverable, you'll create a Python script to visualize the weather of over 500 cities of varying distances from the equator.
+You'll use the citipy Python libraryLinks to an external site., the OpenWeatherMap APILinks to an external site., and your problem-solving skills to create a representative model of weather across cities.

+For this part, you'll use the WeatherPy.ipynb Jupyter notebook provided in the starter code ZIP file.
+The starter code will guide you through the process of using your Python coding skills to develop a solution to address the required functionalities.

+To get started, the code required to generate random geographic coordinates and the nearest city to each latitude and longitude combination is provided.

 ## Requirement 1: Create Plots to Showcase the Relationship Between Weather Variables and Latitude

 ## Use the OpenWeatherMap API to retrieve weather data from the cities list generated in the started code